taskinen/nheqminer/README.md

 # Equihash miner for NiceHash compiled with CPU_XENONCAT support.

-Based on latest source as of this image's push time.
-Compiled in Ubuntu 16.04.
+Based on latest source as of image build time.
+Compiles in Ubuntu 16.04.

 Source code and instructions: https://github.com/nicehash/nheqminer

 ## tl;dr

+`git clone git@github.com:taskinen/nheqminer.git`

+`cd nheqminer`

+`docker build -t nheqminer .`

-`docker run -d -ti taskinen/nheqminer -u <YOUR_BITCOIN_ADDRESS>`
+`docker run -d -ti nheqminer -u <YOUR_BITCOIN_ADDRESS>`

 That will start the miner in background and pay the profits to your Bitcoin address.